-The School has established a Simplified Employee Pension (SEP), a defined contribution pension plan.
+The School has established a Simplified Employee Pension (SEP), a defined contribution pension plan administered by Valic.
 Pursuant to the SEP, the School may contribute five percent of each employee's gross pay for the contract year.
 There are no matching requirements.
-The School did not make any contributions to this plan during the year.
+The School did not make any contributions to this plan during the years ending June 30, 2015 or 2016.
 The Board of Directors has the authority to amend or terminate the plan.